pehringer/arr/README.md

 # ***arr*** - ***ARR***ay
 Tired of writing the same old allocation and reallocation code whenever you want to resize arrays in C?
 Sick of having separate variables to keep track of your array's length?
 This library offers arrays with a few extra features bolted on.
-- Easy to use (library only has four functions)
+- Easy to Use (library only has four functions)
   + [```void* arr_Init(const size_t ele, const size_t len)```](#void-arr_initconst-size_t-ele-const-size_t-len)
   + [```void arr_Free(void *arr)```](#void-arr_freevoid-arr)
   + [```size_t arr_Len(const void *arr)```](#size_t-arr_lenconst-void-arr)